A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: Introduction

 Additionally, the framework we develop is relational, since it relies on matching distinct experiences, and it allows for multiple and compatible possibilities of motion of a unit to be meaningfully considered real physical quantities, as we will show in Section 2.2.
 These general characteristics are shared respectively with relational quantum mechanics \cite{rovelli} and with the transactional interpretation of quantum mechanics \cite{cramer,kastner}.
 We also note that the emphasis on the perspective of distinct phenomena has been already suggested in a different form in \cite{smolin}, in the broader context of the real ensemble interpretation of quantum mechanics \cite{smolin2}.
 In this approach, to every element of a physical system, it is associated a ``view'' encoding the knowledge of the system according to that specific element.

 Broadly speaking, the paper is divided in two parts.
 The longer Section 2 is is concerned with the elements of the primitive ontology of isolated units, that establishes the objects of the theory and their properties.
-We introduce the notions of isolated unit and of experience of a unit and we list their basic properties, including the assumption of an internal time state, which we then relate to the de Broglie hypothesis on the existence of an internal clock frequency \cite[Chapter 1]{deBroglie1}.
-We further introduce a notion of indistinguishability of distinct spacetime paths of a unit, for which the evolution of its state variables is the same, and a generalization of the equivalent principle based on indistinguishability.
+We introduce the notions of isolated unit and of experience of a unit and we list their basic properties, including the assumption of an internal time state, which we then relate to the de Broglie hypothesis on the existence of an internal clock frequency, first postulated in \cite[Chapter 1]{deBroglie1} and expanded in its scope in recent years \cite{dolce1,dolce2,kastner2,mueller,refDeBroglie1}.
+We further introduce a notion of indistinguishability of distinct spacetime paths of a unit, for which the evolution of its state variables is the same, and a generalization of the equivalence principle based on indistinguishability.

 Starting with Section 3, we develop the mathematical and physical apparatus implicit in the axioms and principles from Section 2.
 More particularly, the main result of Section 3 is the construction of a relativistically invariant path integral propagator for simple units, i.e units whose state variables do not change in time.
 This construction is dependent on a time invertibility condition on the whole set of indistinguishable paths of a unit and on identifying the frames of reference that can be meaningfully defined for isolated units.
 In Section 4 we show that the propagator for simple units approximates the quantum mechanical propagator of a spinless elementary particle in a potential field, in the limiting case of weak potentials and low velocities.
 Finally, in Section 5 we extrapolate the results of Section 4 to include weak relativistic effects on the propagator of a charged simple unit and we suggest the outline of an experimental setting that could detect small deviations from the predictions of standard quantum mechanics, under restrictive conditions on the extremal trajectory of the charged unit to minimize field radiation.